open-telemetry/oteps/text/0250-Composite_Samplers.md

 - The sampling Decision is `RECORD_AND_SAMPLE`.
 - The set of span `Attributes` to be added to the `Span` is the union of the sets of `Attributes` as provided by both samplers.
-- The `Tracestate` to be used with the new `Span` is as provided by the Second sampler, with special handling of the `th` sub-key (the sampling rejection `THRESHOLD`) for the `ot` entry.
+- The `Tracestate` to be used with the new `Span` is as provided by the Second sampler.
-If both First and Second samplers provided `th` entry in the returned `Tracestate`, the resulting `Tracestate` MUST contain `th` entry with the `THRESHOLD` being maximum of the `THRESHOLD`s provided by the First and Second samplers.
-Otherwise, the `th` entry MUST be removed.

 If the sampling Decision from the Second sampler is `RECORD_ONLY`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

 - The sampling Decision is `RECORD_ONLY`.
 - The set of span `Attributes` to be added to the `Span` is the set of `Attributes` returned by the First sampler.
-- The `Tracestate` to be used with the new `Span` is the `Tracestate` provided by the Second sampler, but with the `th` entry removed.
+- The `Tracestate` to be used with the new `Span` is the `Tracestate` provided by the Second sampler.

 If the sampling Decision from the Second sampler is `DROP`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

 - The sampling Decision is `DROP`.
 - The set of span `Attributes` to be added to the `Span` is empty.
-- The `Tracestate` to be used with the new `Span` is the `Tracestate` provided by the Second sampler, but with the `th` entry removed.
+- The `Tracestate` to be used with the new `Span` is the `Tracestate` provided by the Second sampler.

-The `Conjunction` sampler can be useful in a special case where the user wants to keep a group of traces, for example belonging to an end user session, together - meaning to make the same sampling decisions for all traces belonging to the group, as much as possible.
-One way of achieving this behavior for consistent probability samplers is to give all traces belonging to the group the same _randomness_ (represented by `r-value`), based on some criteria shared by all traces belonging to the group.
-This can be done by a special sampler which would provide the required `r-value` for all `ROOT` spans of the involved traces.
-When using such a sampler as the First delegate for `Conjunction`, this functionality can be encapsulated in a separate sampler, without making any changes to the current SDK specification.

 ### RuleBased